LLM Reference

 Deep dive

-On shared benchmark coverage, Google-Proof Q&A has DeepSeek R1 0528 at 81 and Qwen3.6 Max Preview at 86, with Qwen3.6 Max Preview ahead by 5 points.
-The largest visible gap is 5 points on Google-Proof Q&A, which matters most when that benchmark mirrors your workload.
+On shared benchmark coverage, MMLU PRO has DeepSeek R1 0528 at 85 and Qwen3.6 Max Preview at 88.5, with Qwen3.6 Max Preview ahead by 3.5 points; SWE-bench Verified has DeepSeek R1 0528 at 57.6 and Qwen3.6 Max Preview at 78.8, with Qwen3.6 Max Preview ahead by 21.2 points; Google-Proof Q&A has DeepSeek R1 0528 at 81 and Qwen3.6 Max Preview at 86, with Qwen3.6 Max Preview ahead by 5 points.
+The largest visible gap is 21.2 points on SWE-bench Verified, which matters most when that benchmark mirrors your workload.
 Treat isolated benchmark wins as directional, because provider routing, prompt style, and tool access can move real application results.

 The capability footprint differs most on vision: Qwen3.6 Max Preview, multimodal input: Qwen3.6 Max Preview, function calling: Qwen3.6 Max Preview, tool use: Qwen3.6 Max Preview, and code execution: DeepSeek R1 0528.
 Both models share reasoning mode and structured outputs, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.